-Note 2: Filled-in based on the number of shares issued at the end of the year and according to the Shareholders' Meeting resolution status for the following year.
-Show the earnings per share before and after the adjustment if retroactive adjustment is needed due to stock dividends
+Note 2: Filled-in based on the number of shares issued at the end of the year and according to the Board Meeting's resolution or Shareholders' Meeting resolution status for the following year.
+Show the earnings per share before and after the adjustment if retroactive adjustment is needed due to stock dividends.